mishandri/censor_file_by_types/README.md

 # Censor files by types
-Program removes all new files that do not match the extensions
+Program removes all new files that do not match the extensions in specified folders and subfolders

 # Requirements
 WatchDog library is required